Byron/gitoxide/tasks.md

 To be picked in any order….

-* **prodash**
-  * [x] Add remaining docs for all exposed API.

-* **gix plumbing (pretty)**
-  * [x] Is [manual ~](https://github.com/Byron/gitoxide/blob/2571113fea516737acedac08d66632ead499b474/src/plumbing/pretty/main.rs#L39) handling truly required?
-        Doesn't seem to be needed in the lean version of it.
-        **Yes, the difference is that one doesn't support graceful shutdown**
-* **gix organize**
-  * [x] a sub-command to move local repository clones into a structure mimicking their URL.
-  * [x] figure out if the jwalk/walkdir abstraction is really worth it, or how to unify both interfaces.
-        Need filtering and skipping with high performance.
-Probably better to use jwalk directly and disable it via features.
-  * [x] Filtering and skipping
-  * [x] Finding git working dirs
 * **[google-apis-rs PR](https://github.com/Byron/google-apis-rs/pull/259#issuecomment-748513766)**
   * [x] upgrade toolchain
   * [ ] Upgrade to latest hyper/tokio to get everything to compile again